 - To teach students self-management skills, social skills, negotiation skills, and refusal skills that will help them to make healthy decisions and avoid alcohol, tobacco, and drug use.

-The curriculum, instructional materials, and outcomes used in this program shall be recommended by the Superintendent and approved by the School Committee.
-This policy shall be posted on the district’s website and notice shall be provided to all students and parents in accordance with state law.
+The curriculum, instructional materials, and outcomes used in this program shall be recommended by the Superintendent and shared with the School Committee.
+This policy shall be posted on the district’s website, and notice shall be provided to all students and parents/guardians in accordance with state law.
 Additionally, the district shall file a copy of this policy with DESE in accordance with law in a manner requested by DESE.